 - Starting August 7th, BEE Plugin customers that exceed 50 GB of image data traffic on the Free plan in a given month will be moved to our Essentials plan.

 FAQs on BEE Storage fees

 Why do you charge for traffic when using BEE storage?

 When you use the BEE S3 storage, your images are delivered via a Content Delivery Network (AWS Cloudfront) and AWS bills us based on the traffic generated by those assets when you send emails or publish web pages created with BEE.
-A large amount of monthly traffic (5TB) is included in your BEE Plugin subscription at no charge.
+A large amount of monthly traffic (5TB) is included in your BEE Plugin paid subscription at no charge.